ddnexus/pagy/docs/api/javascript.md

 ### Add the oj gem

-Although it's not a requirement, if you are on ruby 2.0+ (not jruby), and if you use any `*_nav_js` helper, you should add the `gem 'oj'` to your Gemfile.
+Although it's not a requirement, if you use any `*_nav_js` helper, you should consider adding the `gem 'oj'` to your Gemfile.
 When available, Pagy will automatically use it to boost the performance.
 (Notice: It does nothing for normal, non-js helpers.)

 ### In rails apps